 Let’s dive in!

 Some of the links in this post are affiliate links.
-This means that if you make a purchase after clicking on one of my links I may make a small commission (at no added cost to you).
+If you make a purchase after clicking on one of my links I may make a small commission at no added cost to you.
 I only post affiliate links for products that I have personally used and recommend.

 1. Establish Social Media Accounts

 These days, social media is a huge component of blogging.
 Not only do your blog readers expect to see some kind of social media presence, but posting your blog posts on social media is one of the top ways to drive traffic back to your site.
 It may not seem obvious, but social media platforms act a lot like search engines.
 By establishing a social media presence, you increase the likelihood that someone searching for the kind of content you provide will find your blog posts and click through to your site.

 Posting on social media can be incredibly time-consuming—especially because on many social media platforms such as Pinterest and Twitter, it is recommended to post multiple times a day.
 Who has time for that?

 If you don’t want to spend hours every day posting on social media, then I highly recommend automating your social media posts as soon as possible.
 This way, you can sit down once a week for an hour or two, schedule out your posts for the rest of the week, and simply monitor your accounts for mentions, likes, and messages.
 To automate your social media, you can use tools like Hootsuite, Buffer, CoSchedule, or MeetEdgar.